Art & History Museum: From the Baroque period to the 20th century

 Works dating from the 17th to the 20th centuries attest to the growing importance of secular art.
-This is the case with the collection of Antwerp cabinets, the music room and furniture from Liège.
-The highlight of this set is the reconstruction of the store designed by Victor Horta for Wolfers silversmiths, which serves as a backdrop for a splendid selection of Art Nouveau and Art Deco works.
-In the Parc du Cinquantenaire, a small pavilion is associated with these collections.
-Designed by Horta, it houses the bas-relief of the Human Passions, sculpted by Jef Lambeaux.
+Examples include the collection of Antwerp cabinets, the music room, and furniture from Liège.
+The highlight of this set is the reconstruction of the store designed by Victor Horta for Wolfers silversmiths, which serves as a backdrop for a selection of Art Nouveau and Art Deco works.
+In the Cinquantenaire Park, a small pavilion is associated with these collections.
+Designed by Horta, it houses the bas-relief of The Human Passions, sculpted by Jef Lambeaux.